gurpreet-hanjra/contract-tester/README.md

-# contract-tester
+# dev-contract-tester

-Tool to do contract testing from Front-end perspective.
+Tool to do contract testing from frontend perspective.

+## Installation

+`npm install dev-contract-test` or `yarn add dev-contract-test`

 ## Why contract testing?
+aa
 With rise of popular Javascript frameworks like Angular, React, Ember and more.
 Single page applications work with REST backend over JSON.
 And there is always a chance that something time to time changed from backend, be it part of change in functionality, refactoring or any other reason.
+And when something is changed, contract between fronend and backend fails.
+Boo!

+Your applications is not working or some data is not displaying and you wonder WTF!
+I haven't changed anything, why the hell is not working?

+Yay! dev-contract-test is here to rescue.
+Just install it, configure your endpoints and initialize it.

 For example: